Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 large-boulder-on-cliff

 There are a few lookouts directly off the side of the trail that are great places to stop and check out, hydrate, and fuel up.
+One of the most intriguing things about this trail is that it’s a place where you can spot the largest granite monoliths rocks.
 These were great markers as well as places to take some photos.
 This rock never ceases to amaze me!

 Don’t stop for too long though, the real fun is just around the corner!